 Labrador Retriever Dog Food Cost Per Month: 2026 Full Breakdown

 Feeding a Labrador Retriever typically costs $46–$175 per month depending on brand, activity level, and life stage.
-The Labrador Retriever is a large breed in the AKC Sporting group, with an average weight of 70 lbs (range: 55–80 lbs).
+The Labrador Retriever is a large breed in the AKC Sporting group.
+They have an average weight of 70 lbs (range: 55–80 lbs).
 Use our free dog food cost calculator to get a personalized estimate for your specific Labrador Retriever.

 About the Labrador Retriever Breed

 The Labrador Retriever is classified as a large breed within the AKC Sporting group.
-Large breeds typically weigh between 55 and 80 pounds, with the average Labrador Retriever weighing around 70 lbs.
-Understanding your Labrador Retriever's size category is essential for determining appropriate portion sizes and selecting the right food formula — large breeds have unique nutritional requirements that differ significantly from other size groups.
+Large breeds typically weigh between 55 and 80 pounds.
+The average Labrador Retriever weighs around 70 lbs.
+Understanding your Labrador Retriever's size category is essential for determining portion sizes and food formulas, as each size group has unique nutritional requirements.

 As a large breed, the Labrador Retriever requires careful nutritional management, especially during the growth phase.
 Large breeds need controlled calcium and phosphorus levels to prevent skeletal abnormalities, and joint-supporting nutrients like glucosamine and chondroitin become important as they age.
 The Labrador Retriever typically needs 20-30 calories per pound daily for maintenance.